Tony Puletua: St Helens

 Puletua joined St Helens at the end of the 2008 season on a three-year deal.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Salford Red Devils

 Puletua joined the Salford Red Devils for the 2014 season.
-He made 26 appearances for the club in 2014, but was not registered as a player for the 2015 season due to salary cap issues.
+He made 26 appearances for the club in 2014, but the club was later fined £5,000 for breaching the salary cap.

 Hull KR

 Puletua joined Hull Kingston Rovers mid-season in 2015 on a season-long loan from Salford, and announced that he would retire from the game following his spell with Hull KR.

 Representative football

 Puletua represented the New Zealand national team on 22 occasions following his début in 1998, including the 2000 World Cup.
 His last selection was for New Zealand against Australia in the ANZAC Test on 20 April 2007 as a replacement for the injured David Kidwell.
 After that, he switched his allegiance to Samoa.

 Puletua was named in the Samoa squad for the 2008 Rugby League World Cup, and played in three matches.
 In 2009 he was named as part of the Samoan side for the Pacific Cup.

 Puletua was called up to the Samoan squad as an injury replacement during the 2013 World Cup.